When McCartney & Springsteen Sang ‘I Saw Her Standing There’

 Standing together on stage, two of rock and roll’s greatest legends broke into the classic Beatles number, “I Saw Her Standing There.”
-Taking turns on the verses, Paul McCartney and Bruce Springsteen stood side by side looking like rock and roll brothers.
+Taking turns on the verses, Paul McCartney and Bruce Springsteen stood side by side, looking like rock and roll brothers.
 They both were wearing clothes of similar colors.
 They both appeared to be the same height.
-With Paul McCartney’s left-handed bass and Springsteen’s iconic right-handed telecaster, the image of the two musicians standing side by side would forever be etched in the memories of those fans enjoying a moment of rock and roll history in the making.
+With Paul McCartney’s left-handed bass and Springsteen’s iconic right-handed Telecaster, the image of the two musicians standing side by side would be forever etched in the memories of fans enjoying a moment of rock-and-roll history in the making.

 DMCA.com Protection Status